choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

             ( { model | alert = updated.alert, thing = updated.thing }, cmd )

         -- other APIs ...
+        -- each `updated` record will be different subsets of `Model` record type
 ```

 Now, we have a compiler error!